-For reasons of textual consistency, we give the following definitions only in the case where distribution $V$ have support on $\bbr_+=[0,\,\infty)$, although the most of these classes can be extended with support on $\bbr=(-\infty,\infty)$.
-For all distributions with heavy tail we keep in mind the condition $\bV(x)>0$, for any $x\geq 0$.
+For reasons of consistency, we give the following definitions, only in the case where $V$ have support on $\bbr_+=[0,\,\infty)$, although most of these classes can be extended immediately with support on $\bbr=(-\infty,\infty)$.
+For all distributions with heavy tails we keep in mind that the condition $\bV(x)>0$, for any $x\geq 0$, is valid.